canonical/packer-maas/windows/README.md

 images do contain multiple editions and this prarameter is useful to build a particular edition such as Standard or Datacenter etc.

+#### HEADLESS

+Whether VNC viewer should not be launched.
+Default is set to false.

 #### ISO

 Path to Microsoft Windows ISO used to build the image.